 Dr. Goethe Link and his observatory

-During the early years, the famous astronomer Harlow Shapley visited the site, and encouraged the Department to hire an additional astronomer to take advantage of this remarkable facility.
-F. K. Edmonson persuaded President Herman B Wells of the need, and James Cuffey joined the faculty in 1946.
-In 1948 Dr. LInk donated the observatory and land to the Astronomy Department of Indiana University, and it was thereafter officially known as the Goethe Link Observatory.
-It was used for serious astronomical research until the mid-1980’s when increasing sky brightness from the suburbs of Indianapolis compromised the value of most research-level observations.
+During the observatory’s early construction, the famous astronomer Harlow Shapley from Harvard visited the site and encouraged the astronomy department to hire an additional astronomer to take advantage of this remarkable facility.
+Dr. F. K. Edmondson persuaded President Herman B. Wells of the need and Dr. James Cuffey came from Harvard as a post-doc fellow in 1937.
+In 1948, Dr. Link & his wife, Helen, donated the observatory and its 12 acres to Indiana University.
+It was used for serious astronomical work by astronomy department’s faculty and graduate students until the late 1980’s when increasing sky brightness from the suburbs of Indianapolis compromised the value of most research observations.
 It is now used primarily by the Indiana Astronomical Society, to which Dr. Link earlier belonged.

-Dr. Goethe Link died 31 December 1980, just short of his 102nd birthday.
-By any standard, Dr. Link was a most remarkable man, and we gratefully acknowledge his many contributions to medicine, astronomy, and the community.
+Dr. Link died on December 31, 1980 at the age of 101.
+By any standard, Dr. Link, with his many interests, was truly a renaissance man, and we gratefully acknowledge his many contributions to medicine, astronomy and the community.

 For more on the history of the Link Observatory, Thomas Borlik gave a very nice presentation during the Indiana Astronomical Society General Meeting celebrating the IAS 90th anniversary.
 We've supplied the link to the youtube recording for your convenience: https://www.youtube.com/watch?v=PCCRdhwaZ9M